-After months of lockdown, there is pent up demand for holidays, which for many of us are an important part of our lives.
+After months of travel restrictions, there is pent up demand for holidays, which for many of us are an important part of our lives.
 Many holidaymakers will be, understandably, eager to book a well-deserved break.

-Whether this is at home or abroad, the travel industry – from travel agents and tour operators to accommodation and transport providers – is looking forward to playing their part in your holiday journey once more.
+Whether this is at home or abroad, the travel industry – from travel agents and tour operators to accommodation and transport providers – is ready to play its part in your holiday journey once more.

-As travel restarts please keep in mind that it will continue to be an unprecedented and evolving situation for businesses as well as customers.
+Please keep in mind that travel continues to be an unprecedented and evolving situation for businesses as well as customers.
 As part of this, ABTA Members and their associated suppliers want to continue to prioritise public health and follow the best medical and scientific advice.

 With this in mind, it is quite possible that your package holiday might look/be different to previous experiences – for example there might be changes to food service such a buffet options; the hotels might operate self-check-in; there might be fewer restaurants and more limited entertainment in resort.

 However, a holiday should still be just that – time to get away and have fun and ABTA Members are working hard to make it both a safe and enjoyable time throughout each step of the journey.